 Permanent Impairment Compensation

 Permanent Impairment compensation in the form of a lump sum is paid for the functional loss, pain and suffering and the lifestyle effects from injury or disease accepted as related to your SRCA service.
-It is assessed as a percentage of whole person impairment using part 2 (Defence-Related Claims for Permanent Impairment) of the Guide to the Assessment of the Degree of Impairment (the Comcare Guide).
+It is assessed as a percentage of whole person impairment using part 2 (Defence-Related Claims for Permanent Impairment) of the Guide to the Assessment of the Degree of Permanent Impairment.

 Where the current or former Australian Defence Force member's impairment is assessed at 80 per cent or more from a single specified injury or disease resulting from SRCA service, an additional amount known as the Severe Injury Adjustment (SIA) may be payable under the Defence Act 1903.
 The SIA amount is increased for each dependent child.